ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/code.md

 ## EM-WaveHoltz

-### Demo code for a simple 1D problem to showcase how to couple EM-WaveHoltz with a time-domain solver:
+### Demo code for a simple 1D problem
+The Demo code is written to showcase how to couple EM-WaveHoltz with a time-domain solver:
 [julia version](https://zhichaopengmath.github.io/files/WaveHoltz_1D_Demo.zip) [matlab version](https://zhichaopengmath.github.io/files/WaveHoltz_yang.m)

 The matlab demo code is written by me and [Dr. Pengliang Yang](https://yangpl.wordpress.com/).
 Great thanks to Pengliang for his great suggestions.